dahyeshon/Final-Report/README.md

 As I mentioned earlier, the key solution to suspend of being fraud is to use a

-## 2.3 New Blockchain idea in Second-hand market
+## 2.3 Existed blockchain companies in Second-hand market

    - [Car Vertical](https://www.carvertical.com/)
      - track a record on a used car before demanders buy